List of ambassadors of Sweden to North Korea

-The Swedish Ambassador in Pyongyang is the official representative of the Government in Stockholm to the Government of North Korea the (People's Republic of Korea).
+The Ambassador of Sweden to North Korea (known formally as the Ambassador of the Kingdom of Sweden to the Democratic People's Republic of Korea) is the official representative of the government of Sweden to the Supreme Leader and government of North Korea.
 Sweden is the protecting power of United States interests in North Korea.
 Until 2001, Sweden was the only western state with unbroken diplomatic representation in the city.
 The Swedish embassy has consular representation for Australia, Canada and the Nordic countries.